hiiamboris/red-wiki/Guru-Meditations.md

 # Bind, In, Contexts, and Words versus Symbols

 `Bind` or `in` rebind the argument value, other words (with same symbol) are unaffected.
-Each word is an instance of a symbol (internal symbol! type), and exists independently of all others. `Bind` and `in` return their arguments bound.
-You to use that rebound value:
+Each word is an instance of a symbol (internal `symbol!` type), and exists independently of all others. `Bind` and `in` return their arguments bound.

 ```
 c: context [a: 2]
 new: bind 'a (context? in c 'a)